mm-camelcase/user-service/README.md

 Here are some commonly used Gradle commands for managing your Spring Boot project:

 ``./gradlew bootRun`` - Runs the Spring Boot application.
-App available at http://localhost:8080
+App available at http://localhost:8080 ``./gradlew bootRun  --args='--spring.profiles.active=demo'`` - Run with demo profile ``./gradlew bootRun --debug-jvm`` - Run in debug mode
 ``./gradlew build`` - Builds the project and packages it into a JAR.
 ``./gradlew test`` - Runs the unit tests.
 ``./gradlew clean`` - Cleans the project by removing the build directory.
 ``./gradlew bootJar`` - Packages the application as an executable JAR.
 ``./gradlew dependencies`` - Displays the dependency tree for your project.
 ``./gradlew clean build --refresh-dependencies`` - Refresh the Gradle dependencies (usefull for build or dependency issues).

 ## CI/CD Pipeline